adam-maj/robotics/README.md

 ### Breakthrough #6: Robotic Transformers

-Recent progress in LLMs with the transformer architecture has motivated the use of transformers and internet-scale models in robotics.
+Recent progress in LLMs with the transformer architecture has motivated the use of transformers and internet-scale data in robotics.

 Models like Google DeepMind's [Robotics Transformer 1 (RT1)](./4-generalization/4-rt1/1-rt1.pdf) showed that a transformer trained on large amounts of image, text, and robotic control data could achieve state-of-the-art results, validating the use of the transformer architecture for robotics.

-Then, [SayCan](./4-generalization/3-say-can/1-saycan.pdf) and [Robotics Transformer 2 (RT2)](./4-generalization/6-vla/1-vla.pdf) showed that multi-modal vision-language-models (VLMs) could be fine-tuned to perform robotic planning and control, mirroring the pre-training and fine-tuning paradigm that create the most successfully early LLMs like GPT-2 and GPT-3.
+Then, [SayCan](./4-generalization/3-say-can/1-saycan.pdf) and [Robotics Transformer 2 (RT2)](./4-generalization/6-vla/1-vla.pdf) showed that multi-modal vision-language-models (VLMs) could be fine-tuned to perform robotic planning and control, mirroring the pre-training and fine-tuning paradigm that create the most successful early LLMs like GPT-2 and GPT-3.

 RT2 introduce the **vision-language-action (VLA)** model paradigm which is now the current state-of-the-art in robotic control.